-We've been the authority on newborn care and education to parents in the DC area since 2010.
+We've been the authority on newborn care and postpartum education in the DC area since 2010.
 Our Registered Nurses (RN) and Newborn Care Providers (NCP) give postpartum support to families with single babies, twins and triplets.
-Our role is to help parents be confident and healthy while providing qualified care to infants.
+Our role is to help parents be confident and healthy while providing high-level, professional care to infants.

 Our team has the highest level of training and continuing education available as we're the only agency in the country awarded a government contract to teach Newborn Care.
 These courses are part of the Fairfax County Adult Continuing Education (ACE) program and are also available online.
 Our Nurses are all clinically licensed as well.